ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/schaeuble/10/pgs_final_project_schaeuble.md

 ![second result - now identifiable](media/rose-curve-2.png)

 #### Animation
-This animates the growth in scale of the spehres, so the rose "grows" in size.
+This animates the growth in scale of the spheres, so the rose "grows" in size.
 ```python
 import bpy
 import math